 Company Description Submit New Info

 Leevers-Rich produced reel to reel tape recorders from 1961 to 1982 which were manufactured in United Kingdom.
-These tape recorders targeted the studio and consumer market.
+These tape recorders targeted the consumer and studio market.
 The early models of Leevers-Rich tape recorders used tube electronics and later on they transitioned to solid-state tape recorders.
 The company produced 2 track machines available in 220-240v voltages.

 Composer Norman Leevers founded Leevers Rich Ltd